 var2exclude |

-The core function of the package.
+The core class of the package.
 It orchestrates the full evaluation workflow:

-SticsOnR)reference_workspace is provided)percentage thresholdeval_workspace directoryErrors during evaluation are caught and logged gracefully without stopping the full process.
+EvalWorkspace (loading simulations and observations from the USMs workspace)reference_version is set, compares statistics against the reference version to detect regressionspercentage thresholdeval_workspace directoryErrors during evaluation are caught and logged without stopping the full process.

 export_stats_to_csv()

-Exports the evaluation statistics per species to CSV files.
-For each species, three files are produced when available:
+Exports the evaluation statistics to CSV files.
+Files are written to output_dir when the corresponding data are available:

 | File | Content |